Healthy Homes Assessment Takapuwahia

 building insulation inspection

-A comfortable, dry home is an ideal house
+A cozy dry home is an ideal house

 Insulation Takapuwahia

-Insulation needs to meet the R-values for your area
+Insulation needs to be in compliance with the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

 Takapuwahia Moisture Ingress & Drainage

-See the full details of the Healthy Homes moisture ingress and drainage quality.
+See the full details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection